Nann Nigga: Background and composition

 However, AAVE scholars agree that "nann," or more properly, "'n'an'," is properly a contraction of "any other," the phonetic path being 'n'an' < 'ny ath' < any other.
 This is typical of Southern AAVE rap, which deploys aggressive vowel merging and final dropping to ease rhyming.

 Chart performance

 The song reached number 62 on the Billboard Hot 100.
 The single was also successful on Hot Rap Tracks (peaking at number 3; Trick Daddy's best performance on this chart) and Hot R&B/Hip-Hop Singles & Tracks (peaking at number 20).

 Music video

 The music video for "Nann Nigga" directed by Zodiac Fishgrease features Chico Debarge, J.T.
 Money and then Indianapolis Colts running back Edgerrin James, who, like Trick Daddy, resides in Miami, Florida.

+Reception

+Rolling Stone described the single as "visceral" and "bouncing".